MelbourneDeveloper/bloobit/README.md

 ```

 ### Accessing the Bloobit
-You can access the Bloobit from any widget in the widget tree under the BloobitPropagator.
+You can access the `Bloobit` from any widget in the widget tree under the BloobitPropagator.
+Use `BloobitPropagator.of`.

 ```dart
 class CounterDisplay extends StatelessWidget {